DiLi-Lab/MeRID-eye-tracking/README.md

 ```

 Then you can navigate to the root folder of your local clone of the repository (your path should now end with
-`wg1-experiment-implementation`.
+`MeRID-eye-tracking`.
 Please find instructions on how to navigate in a terminal in the
 [CONDA_ENVIRONMENT.md](guidelines/markdown/CONDA_ENVIRONMENT.md) in section 4).
 Run the following command to run the dummy experiment:

 ```bash